MariaSolsona28/TFM_Maria-Solsona_2025_UOC/README.md

 5. Alignment and mapping reads to reference genome (HISAT2, SAMtools)
    - Reference genome (SRR27943849.fasta and indexed SRR27943849.fasta.fai)
    - Trimmed reads
-6. FeatureCounts
+6. Read summarisation or counting the mapped reads (FeatureCounts)
    - Reference genome (SRR27943849.fasta) and GTF file from reference (SA_678_BaktaCLEAN.gtf)
-   - Counts list for each indiviudal sample
+   - Counts list table for each indiviudal sample

 **Part II: Run in RStudio:**

-7. Counts list (Merge all the samples in one file to import in RStudio)
+7. Counts list table (Merge all the samples in one file to import in RStudio)
 8. Import Metadata
 9. Quality control before normalization
 10. DESeq2 analysis (Normalization and identification of DEGs)